Milkor 40 mm UBGL grenade launcher

 The Milkor 40mm UBGL grenade launcher is a lightweight single-shot, underslung grenade launcher designed and developed in South Africa by Milkor (Pty) Ltd. It can be attached to most modern assault weapons and rifles using a Picatinny rail system.
 The UBGL is capable of firing standard 40mm rounds including illumination and observation rounds (max length of 140 mm).
 Clip-on, clip-off mechanism allows the UBGL to be fitted, with an additional recoil buffer, to any weapon fitted with a Picatinny rail.

 Design

 The UBGL is fitted with a steel barrel with constant-pitch rifling and swings to the side for loading and unloading of standard low-velocity 40mm cartridges.
-This enables the user to have a 40mm grenade launcher capability together with an assault rifle.
+This enables the user to have a 40 mm grenade launcher capability together with an assault rifle.
 The UBGL can also be fired independently from a rifle (handheld) in an emergency.
 It can also be fitted to rifles and shotguns used in policing and is able to fire less lethal and lethal ammunition.